Akshat020604/GDSCrjit/README.md

 # GDSCrjit
-This is a website of GDSC RJIT /n
+This is a website of GDSC RJIT.
 Hey!
 This is a GitHub file